rodrigo0109/fullTimeForce/README.md

 </div>

-A continuación haz click en Code, copiando el link del repositorio para clonarlo localmente mediante gitBash o puedes descargar el Zip para luego descomprimirlo en tu computadora.
+Then click on Code, copy the link to the repository to clone it locally using gitBash or you can download the Zip file and unzip it on your computer.

 <div align="center">